 Grit and self-control are bolstered by EQ and what we call 'conversational parenting' for parents, or 'conversational teaching' for educators.
 The more parents and teachers are able to develop emotional intelligence and attune to the feelings of their children and students, the easier it is to have conversations about sticking with, and achieving, the hard things in life.

-When you have emotionally intelligent conversations with a child, you are setting an example.
+When you have emotionally intelligent conversations while coaching a child, you are setting an example.
 Acknowledging feelings and talking things through will help the child with the following:

 - Be self-aware - Knows how they are feeling.

 - Self-regulate - Knows how responses affect others and acts appropriately.